 “We’re both in our seventies,” Rose said.
 “Does the six year age difference really still matter?”

 “Why are you bringing this up now?”
-Helen repeated as her slow moving brain finally began putting the pieces together.
+Helen repeated, her slow moving brain putting the pieces together.
+“What did you do, Rose?”

 “What are you trying to say?”
 Helen asked.

-“Helen,” Rose replied, eyes beginning to swim in tears of joy “We’re parents!
+“Helen,” Rose replied, her eyes swimming in tears of joy.
+“We’re parents!
 After all this time, we’re finally parents!”

 “What is that?”
 Helen asked.